 Before considering private loan options, we recommend that you apply for federal, state and institutional financial aid, including federal student loans.
 If you are considering educational private loans, you should apply only after applying for financial aid and received notification from The Solution Center.
 UMass Lowell strongly encourages all students to apply for financial aid each year online at Free Application for Federal Student Aid (FAFSA).

-The Monthly Budget Plan is another financing option available to families.
-The Monthly Budget Plan is available through Tuition Management Services (TMS).
-This service enables you to make payments in monthly installments for the full year's tuition and fees.
+The Monthly Payment Plan is another financing option available to families.
+This service enables you to make payments in monthly installments for the semester's tuition and fees.
 This is not a loan program, and there are no finance or interest charges.
 There is, however, a non-refundable application fee.
-For more information or to sign up online, please visit UMass Lowell Afford.
+Find out more about your options with Flywire.

 Every student/parent/guardian has the right to select their lender.
 The lenders listed at this site are independent entities.
 The University of Massachusetts makes no representations, warranties, or guarantees, implied or otherwise, as to the lenders listed at this site or that the financing options presented at this site are the most attractive terms available to any particular student, or parent, or guardian of a student seeking financial aid.
 Also, information may not be updated or timely or may be subject to data entry errors or changes by the lender.
 Please read carefully final loan agreements or promissory notes and understand their payment terms and other obligations.

-The University reviewers from the University of Massachusetts campuses at Lowell, Dartmouth, and Boston have declared no personal affiliation, financial interest, benefit, or other personal ties related to these lenders in a signed affidavit maintained on file at the University.
+The university reviewers from the University of Massachusetts campuses at Lowell, Dartmouth, Boston and Amherst have declared no personal affiliation, financial interest, benefit, or other personal ties related to these lenders in a signed affidavit maintained on file at the university.

 Below find Alternative Loan options available based on enrollment status.
+Please note that the order of lenders in each section is not alphabetical, but rather was determined by random selection to avoid any perceived preference.
 Please review and choose the loan which best fits your needs: